aleshaleksey/fansys23/sphinx/index.rst

 About
 -----

-This system, (provisional name FanSys/NSFW) is an open fantasy gaming system for table top fantasy roleplaying games, inspired by d20 systems like PF v\`, DnD 3.5 and 5e, but designed with balance in mind and using 2d12 as the core role.
+FanSys/NSFW is a an open fantasy gaming system for table top roleplaying games.
+Its core features are:

-The system is designed around a `Constitution <constitution.md>`__, which is half way between an actual constitution and a design document.
-It sets the out the aims of the system, the general principles of the rules and the commandments for making new rules and content.
-This should hopefully prevent half-elves and reborn dhampire faeries, amongst other horrors of poor game design.

-The system is designed to provide a relatively high level of complexity at character creation time, while keeping the intent that “outcomes are decided mostly at play time, not creation time”.
+- 2d12 as the core roll.
+- A "rules before rulings" approach to running the game.
+- A class-free, ability/skill based level system.
+- A distinction between real injury (HP damage) and "soft" damage (MP/SP damage).
+- A martial combat system that makes actions and manoeuvres beyond "I hit it", viable.
+- A focus on the dichotomy between natural and supernatural phenomena.

+It is the game system made because we wanted to play it, not because we wanted to "sell" it.

 Recommended starting point
 --------------------------